 {Approximate Position of Table 4}

-The elasticities reported in Table 4 capture the short run (i.e. a year) cereal demand response to changes in income and prices and they tend to be smaller.
+The elasticities reported in Table 4 capture the short run (i.e. one year) cereal demand response to changes in income and prices and they tend to be smaller.
 In other words, the demand for cereals is generally income and price inelastic.
 The elasticity estimates in columns 1 and 2 of Table 4 show that urban demand for cereals has become more income and price elastic compared to the rural sector since the 2010s.
 The estimates of XEDs are predominately negative, suggesting that most food groups are viewed as complements to cereals by Indian households.
-The variations in preference-based elasticities across periods provides evidence in support of the changes in underlying utility parameters of Indian food demand and thus shifts in their food preferences.
+The variations in preference-based elasticities across periods provides evidence in support of the changes in the underlying utility parameters of Indian food demand and thus shifts in their food preferences.

 Turning to our standard elasticity estimates that are reported in Table 4, we see that they are generally in line with the results of Anand et al. (2016) who did not account for sample selection bias arising from the inclusion of zero observations.
 Using the same dataset, they find that the Indian cereal demand is income and price inelastic.
 Their estimate of XED for cereals in response to price changes in eggs, fish and meat is 0.02 and that to price changes in pulses is 0.008.
 Our demand elasticities are also consistent with the findings of Mittal (2010) and Kumar et al. (2011) in which the Indian demand for other food are generally more income and price elastic than other food groups.
-It should be noted that the elasticities reported in this paper are not directly comparable to those estimated in the above studies due to two reasons.
-First, their data periods are 1983, 1987-88, 1993-94 and 1999-2000, which differ from the ones used in this paper.
-Second, they estimate QUAIDS using a pooled dataset from these rounds of NSS data with no attempt to account for the time trend across rounds.
-Their elasticities thus capture the long-term response rather than the short-term changes reported in this paper.
+It should be noted that the elasticities reported in this paper are not directly comparable to those estimated in the above studies for two reasons.
+First, their data periods are 1983, 1987-88, 1993-94 and 1999-2000, which differ from the ones we use.
+Second, they estimate QUAIDS using a pooled dataset from these rounds of NSS data and do not investigate the time trend across rounds.
+Their elasticities thus capture the long-term response rather than the short-term changes we report here.

 In addition to Table 4, we provide a series of graphs to illustrate the time profile of demand elasticities for cereals.
-As seen from the left panel of Figure 1, the urban preference-based YED is relatively stable over the period of interest.
-In contrast, the rural YED has decreased from 1.490 to 0.664 from 1987-88 to 2011-12.
+As seen from the left panel of Figure 1, the urban preference-based YED is relatively stable over our data period.
+In contrast, the rural YED has decreased from 1.490 in 1987-88 to 0.664 in 2011-12.

 {Approximate Position of Figure 1}

-This decrease in responsiveness of cereal demand towards income changes confirms our hypothesis that less additional income has been allocated over time to cereal consumption as this commodity is losing the favour of rural households over time.
-Turning to the right panel of Figure 1 reveals that cereal demand in urban sector has become more price elastic due to changes in food preferences.
-During the survey period, the absolute value of urban PED for cereals increased from 0.413 to 0.845.
-For rural households, their PED for cereals decreased slightly in 1993-94 but remained rather stable after.
+This decrease in responsiveness of cereal demand to income changes confirms our hypothesis that less additional income has been allocated over time to cereal consumption, which is losing favour amongst rural households over time.
+The right panel of Figure 1 shows that cereal demand in the urban sector has become more price elastic due to changes in food preferences.
+During the survey period, the absolute value of urban PED for cereals has increased from 0.413 to 0.845.
+For rural households, their PED for cereals decreased slightly in 1993-94 but remained rather stable thereafter.
 The increasing trend of preference-based PED provides support to our proposition that the decline in consumer preferences for cereals has made urban households more willing to adjust their cereal consumption in response to the rise in cereal prices.

 Next consider Figure 2 that shows the time profile for the XEDs for cereals.